troglobit/myLinux/README.md

 Use the build framework in TroglOS to test your embedded applications before the actual hardware arrives.
-Or as a reference when said hardware starts acting up -- as it invariably does ...
+Or as a reference when said hardware starts acting up -- as it invariably does ... or even as a reference to another embedded Linux build system.
+TroglOS is relatively clean and vanilla, the intent is to keep it as close to upstream sources as possible.

-Currently TroglOS targets an *ARM Versatile PB* devboard with Qemu.
-GitHub pull requests to support more targets are very welcome!
+Currently TroglOS targets an *ARM Versatile PB* devboard with Qemu and is only tested on Ubuntu 64-bit build hosts, using the standard Debian cross-toolchain.
+Pull requests for more targets are most welcome! :)

 Requirements
 ------------

-The build environment requires at least the following tools, tested on Ubuntu 14.04, 15.04, and 15.10:
+The build environment currently requires at least the following tools, tested on Ubuntu 14.04, 15.04, and 15.10:

 * gcc-arm-linux-gnueabi
 * cpp-arm-linux-gnueabi